-Since it needs a well-drained soil, mix compost into the ground when you plant Japanese lilac trees.
-The compost will loosen the soil, promoting moisture flow.
-This is particularly important in clayey soils.
+Since it needs well-drained soil, mix compost into the ground when you plant Japanese lilac trees.
+The compost will loosen the soil, promoting proper moisture flow.
+This is particularly important in clay-rich soils.

 Keep the ground evenly moist, but make sure it drains well.
 Mulch will help with water retention.
 So will compost.
 Suitable water retention means you won't have to water the plant as often.

-While Japanese lilac tree can live in soil of average fertility, it does better in more fertile soil.
-To feed the plant, mix soil amendments into the ground every spring.
-If you feel an extra boost is needed, buy a balanced fertilizer.
-Follow instructions on the bag carefully, since over-feeding can burn the plant.
-Apply the fertilizer every spring.
-Hose down the soil afterward so that the fertilizer goes down to the roots.
+While a Japanese lilac tree can live in soil of average fertility, it does better in more fertile soil.
+Feed the plant by mixing soil amendments into the ground every spring.
+Buy a balanced fertilizer if you feel an extra boost is needed.
+Make sure to follow instructions on the bag carefully since over-feeding can burn the plant.
+After applying the fertilizer every spring, hose down the soil so that the fertilizer goes down to the roots.

 Beyond this maintenance pruning, Syringa reticulata often needs help in achieving the classic tree form.
 If left to its own devices, it will sometimes become multi-branched, rather than growing with a single trunk.
 To this end, prune off low branches each year in early spring until you expose as much trunk as you desire.
 Such pruning is especially important in the early years when you are training your plant to become a tree.